TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

    .. method:: read(size=-1)

-      Read and return at most *size* characters from the stream as a single :class:`str`.
+      Read and return at most *size* characters kutoka the stream as a single :class:`str`.
 If *size* is negative or ``None``, reads until EOF.

    .. method:: readline(size=-1)